Augment accepts a model object and a dataset and adds

 variable columns used to fit the model are present.
 If the original outcome

-variable used to fit the model is not included in newdata
+variable used to fit the model is not included in newdata, then no

 associated with training observations (such as influences or related)